Sky Liner (film)

 Sky Liner is a 1949 American film noir action crime film directed by William Berke.
 It was released on the bottom half of double bills.

 Plot

-The film follows a selection of passengers on a long distance overnight flight on a silver Lockheed Constellation with Trans World Airlines.

-The film comprises a series of vignettes looking at the passengers and crew.
+The film follows a selection of passengers on a long distance overnight flight on a silver Lockheed Constellation with Trans World Airlines, through a series of vignettes looking at the passengers and crew.
 Characters range from a precocious child star (intended to echo Shirley Temple) to businessmen and criminals.

-An FBI man (Richard Travis) and a stewardess (Pamela Blake) solve a spy murder on a crowded airliner.

-A dead man is found in the toilet.
+An FBI man (Richard Travis) and a stewardess (Pamela Blake) solve a spy murder on the crowded airliner after a dead man is found in the lavatory.
 All passengers are suspects.
-The plane sets down at Jacksonfield while they investigate.
-They discover he has been stabbed by a fountain pen containing poisoned ink.
+They discover the victim has been stabbed by a fountain pen containing Curare poison.